FreeCAD/FreeCAD/src/Mod/CAM/Tools/BIT_ATTRIBUTES.md

 ## EndMill

-Diameter; Endmill diameter
+Diameter - Endmill diameter

-Length; Overall length of the endmill
+Length - Overall length of the endmill

-ShankDiameter; diameter of the shank
+ShankDiameter - diameter of the shank

 CuttingEdgeHeight

 ## BallEndMill

-Diameter; Endmill diameter
+Diameter - Endmill diameter

-Length; Overall length of the endmill
+Length - Overall length of the endmill
-ShankDiameter; diameter of the shank
+ShankDiameter - diameter of the shank CuttingEdgeHeight
-CuttingEdgeHeight

 ## BullNoseMill